 10th Annual Community Intercultural Relations Conference

 A Cultural Divide: Social and Economic Challenges

 Current reports show that the U.S. is economically thriving, but our lower middle class and impoverished communities continue to struggle during these times of stability.
-This conference aims to bring our community together to develop a better understanding of these complex issues between abundance and survival.
-Throughout the day, speakers will present on topics pertaining to current economic challenges, share personal experiences and educate participants through engaging activities.
-The conference's goal is to provide critical awareness of the economic challenges of today.
-Participants will learn about the complexities that challenge not only our most vulnerable but also our neighbors and family members.
-Takeaways will include tools and resources to help provide effective support and guidance.
+This conference aimed to bring our community together to develop a better understanding of these complex issues between abundance and survival.
+Throughout the day, speakers presented on topics pertaining to current economic challenges, shared personal experiences and educated participants through engaging activities.
+The conference's goal was to provide critical awareness of the economic challenges of today.
+Participants learned about the complexities that challenge not only our most vulnerable but also our neighbors and family members.
+Takeaways included tools and resources to help provide effective support and guidance.